Chandra Prabha Wildlife Sanctuary

-The Chandra Prabha Wildlife Sanctuary, also known as Chandraprabha, is situated in Chandauli district of Uttar Pradesh state in central India.
-It is well endowed with beautiful picnic spots, dense forests, and scenic waterfalls like Rajdari, Devdari & Naugarh waterfall that attract tourists every year to its vicinity.
-Chandra Prabha Wildlife Sanctuary is situated about 70 kilometres from the historic city of Varanasi.
+The Chandra Prabha Wildlife Sanctuary, also known as Chandraprabha, is situated in Chandauli district of Uttar Pradesh in central India.
+Chandra Prabha Wildlife Sanctuary is situated about 70 kilometres from the city of Varanasi.

 History

 The area was made a hunting preserve for the rulers of Benares in the second half of the 18th century.
 The wildlife sanctuary was established in May 1957.
 Asiatic lions were introduced at Chandra Prabha in 1958.
 The exercise was successful in the beginning, with the number of lions increasing from three to eleven by 1969.
 However, the following year the lions were found missing.
 The plan was again revived in 1993 although the Indian Government is yet to take a decision in this regard.

 Location

 Chandra Prabha Sanctuary is spread over an area of 78 km^{2} and lies on the Naugarh and Vijaigarh hillocks on the north slope of the Kaimur Range.
 The Karamnasha River, a tributary of the Ganges, flows through the sanctuary, as does the Chandraprabha River, a tributary of the Karamnasha.